Getting Started

 MonochromeSingle color, uses currentColorAdaptive UIs, dark mode, theming

 The monochrome style is special — it uses currentColor, so the icons automatically match your text color.
-This makes it ideal for dark mode or themed interfaces:
+This makes it ideal for dark mode or themed interfaces.
+Use inline SVG or CSS mask-image for color inheritance — <img> tags render SVGs in an isolated context where currentColor doesn’t apply.
+See Usage — Dark mode with monochrome for detailed examples.

 /* Icons follow the text color */